Sustainable Behaviour Change

 Because wellbeing that fits into real life is far more sustainable than wellbeing that only works under ideal conditions.

-Why Small Changes Often Lead To Bigger Long-Term Outcomes
+Why Small Changes Can Create Bigger Long-Term Outcomes

-One of the most overlooked aspects of behaviour change is that consistency compounds over time.
+One of the most valuable aspects of small actions is that their effects can build over time.

 Feel more familiar